 - When she was younger, she believed in fairy tales.

 - As genes change over time, evolution progresses.

-- Everyone laughed when he got a cream pie smashed in his face.
+- When he got a cream pie smashed in his face, everyone laughed.

-- After twenty years, he still had feelings for her.
+- After being apart for years, he still had feelings for her.